Leadership Team

 Tom holds both technology and music close to his heart.
 His personal music collection includes more than 1000 CDs - many from artists that others on the Pandora team have never heard of.
 He likes to say the only instrument he plays well is his stereo.

-Chief Operating Officer
+Chief Revenue Officer

-Jessica Stoner Steel
+Jessica Steel

-Vice President of Business Development
+Executive Vice President of Business and Corporate Development

 Jessica holds a B.A. from the University of Pennsylvania and a Master's Degree from the London School of Economics.
 She is a member of Phi Beta Kappa and a recipient of the Thouron Scholarship.
 She also attended the Los Angeles Music Academy for vocal performance.